launchdarkly/SupportService/README.md

     export AWS_DEFAULT_REGION=
     export AWS_HOSTED_ZONE_ID=

 You can run `python cli.py` to see the help for the cli.

 ## Running in Production

 **Note: this section only applies to LaunchDarkly employees.**

 There is a production instance of this application running for every environment that is defined in the `support-service` project in our demo environment.

 If you need your own environment simply make a new environment inside of this project.
 This will trigger a deployment via CircleCI that will provision a new instance on AWS Lightsail.

-After a few minutes will be available at `$YOUR_ENVIRONMENT_KEY.ldsolutions.tk`.
+After a few minutes will be available at `$YOUR_ENVIRONMENT_KEY.ldsolutions.org`.

 ### Updating in Production

 Every time that there is a commit to the master branch of this repo, a deployment runs via CircleCI to update all existing instances on AWS LightSail to the latest version of master.

 ## Simulator
 There is a selenium based "simulator" that lives under the `webdriver` directory.
 This is used to provide a steady stream of activities against all current demo sites so that the insights graphs for various feature flags are populated.

 Right now it runs every hour via a CircleCI job.
 You can see the use pattern in the `.circle/config.yml` file under the `simulate` job.

 ### Running it Locally

 1. Go to the webdriver directory: `cd webdriver`
 2. Compile the maven project: `mvn compile assembly:single`